qbzzt/etherdocs/why.md

 ### Bad Checks and Double Spending

 Unfortunately, protocols that use this process are still vulnerabe to some forms of abuse.
-One of the simplest is analogous to passing bad checks:
+Here is a very simple one:

 1. I get a signed message from the bank saying I have $10 on deposit.
 1. I give Alice a signed message stating that:
    - I have $10, as proved by the bank's message which I attach
-   - I give them $7 from my deposit
+   - I give her $7 from my deposit
 1. In return for services rendered, I give you a signed message stating that:
    - I have $10, as proved by the bank's message which I attach
    - I give you $5 from my deposit